 A certified arborist professional is required to prepare the report.

-During Pre-Consultation, it will be determined by City staff if an Arborist Report is required, based on the nature of the proposed application and the context of the study area.
+City staff will let you know during pre-consultation if an Arborist Report is required, depending on your application and the study area.

-• Tree details in an inventory table, no more than 24 months old at the time of submission, that includes tree species, diameter at breast height (dbh), condition, category and proposed impact (i.e., remove, injure, protect)
+- A tree inventory table (no older than 24 months) with details of species, diameter at breast height (dbh), condition, category, and proposed impact (i.e., remove, injure, protect)

 Additional Resource